tristan-north/radialMenu/README.md

 The nodes available in the menu for each context and the menu hotkey can be customized in the createEventHandler function at the top of the script.

-The default hotkey is Shift+Tab
+The default hotkey is Shift+Tab.